shieldgenerator7/DnD-Stories/Agranari/Agranari DnD Races.md

 Bloodlust: Whenever a creature within your BloodlustMaxRange is missing health or feeling pain, your saber nose drips blood.
 You can tell in which direction the creature is, and in which direction their pain originates from.
 You may also be able to sense what kind of pain it is.

 Multiattack: When you take the attack action on your turn, you can attack twice instead of once.
 You must attack with a different weapon the second time.

+Opportunity Attack: As a reaction to a damaged creature entering or exiting your melee range, you may make a melee attack on them.
+A damaged creature is one that is below full health.

 Prey Rush: Whenever a creature with missing health becomes within your movement range of you, you may use your reaction to move toward that creature, up to your PreyRushSpeed distance, and make a melee attack on that creature.